Code-Phantom-Thief/MERN-BLOG/README.md

 ### App Info:

-If you signup (or login), you can create message.
+If you signup (or login), you can post comments in blog.

-But, only site members can see message's author.
+Only admin can create blog's post.

-You can update / delete message only your past message.
+But, I don't want to give admin status except me.

-If you try update / delete others message, you will deny and see error message.
+So, I did not create admin route in this blog.

-But if you have an admin status, you can delete all messages.
-(Of course, I protect this route with secret password.)
+Of course, I had skill(lol)

 Thank you for reading.